vincitamor/vincit/README.md

 - 👋 Hi, I’m @Benyamain, currently in works of attaining a CS degree at college.
 - 👀 I’m interested in mobile app development, game development, and AI research.
 - 💞️ I’m looking to collaborate on projects that mention my interests above or any other interesting project ideas!
-- 📫 Contact me at yacoobbenyamain@gmail.com
+- 📫 Contact me at yacoobbenyamain@gmail.com or on my LinkedIn profile, https://www.linkedin.com/in/benyamain-yacoob-40a60421b/